Skip to main content

 In-person workshops

-Our in-person workshops for the 2025-2026 school year is now opened for registration.
+Our in-person workshops for the 2025-2026 school year are open for registration.

 Book a workshop